 User idleness check is one of the most common behaviors for most web and mobile applications.
-Here, I am going to create one reusable Angular service which will check user inactivity for a certain amount of time on the application and then make the user logout from the application.
-The idle service has been created without using any npm library, so you can extend by yourself as well as per your needs.
+Here, I am going to create one reusable Angular service which will check user inactivity for a certain amount of time on the application and then make the user log out from the application.
+The idle service has been created without using any npm library, so you can extend it by yourself as well as per your needs.

 The following items are going to cover in this blog -

 Idle timeout is mainly set up to determine user activeness on the application.
 Most banking, insurance, or login-based application can have this type of feature, so that application will automatically remove all valuable data or information about the user on his/ her inactivity.
 In that way, client-side application security can be imposed.
 Here, I have made two main variables to determine user inactivity -

 Variable 1 (x) = 2 min (First Clock - Application will check user idleness for 2 min if the user click anywhere in the application the clock will reset and start again from 1:59 min)

 Variable 2 (y) = 1 min (Second Clock - this clock will start right after the first clock's end, and wait for 1 more min for user action on Dialog.
 This time user interaction like click, the scroll will not work, instead the user needs to perform some action, either to continue the session or log out the session.)

 Idle timeout is mostly needed in web apps for two reasons: security and to avoid unnecessary calls to the API.
 The web app is vulnerable to security attacks.
 The longer it is idle, the more time for the attacker to inject some malicious code or hijack the session.